keep-calm-and-develop/SaaS-micro-frontend/ReadMe.md

 # SaaS Micro-frontend

 POC of SaaS app built on micro frontend architecture.
-Click here for working [Demo](href="d590t91pbdhdo.cloudfront.net/").
+Click here for a working [demo](https://d590t91pbdhdo.cloudfront.net/).

-## This application consist of 4 separate frontend applications
+## This application consists of 4 separate frontend applications

 - Container (Main app to integrate others along with common Navigation)
-- Marketing (Landing page for whole app)
+- Marketing (Landing page for the whole app)
-- Authentication (Includes Signin and signup)
+- Authentication (Includes Sign in and signup)
 - Dashboard (Home page for authentication user)

 ## Installation

-To install dependecies on each application
+To install dependencies on each application

 ```bash
 npm install